CodePath-Book-Club/project/README.md

 **Required Must-have Stories**

-* User logs in to access previous chats and preference settings
-* User can log in and log out of his or her account.
+- [x] User can login and logout of his or her account.
+- [x] Logout Button takes you to the welcome
+- [x] When you are in the Login Screen, you can click text that says Register to bring you to the Register Screen
+- [x] When you are in the Register Screen, you can click text that says Login to bring you to the login screen
+- [x] Password has to be at least 7 characters long, gives alert to user if it is not and does not make account
+- [x] Email must have “@“ in it, gives alert to user if it is not and does not make account
+- [x] If an account with similar credentials is already made, it won't make the account
+- [x] Can make password hidden or visible when signing in by clicking on the eye icon
+- [x] When you close the app out while logged in and reopen it, the user is still signed in (Persisted)
+- [x] Connected data to Firebase
-* The current signed in user is persisted across app restarts.
+- [ ] The current signed in user is persisted across app restarts.
-* The User could switch between different tabs
+- [ ] The User could switch between different tabs
-* User should be able to edit predefined profile information (preferred genre section)
+- [ ] User should be able to edit predefined profile information (preferred genre section)
-* User should have the option to view/add friends
+- [ ] User should have the option to view/add friends
-* User should be able to edit/create groups (book clubs) as well as add people from their friends list
+- [ ] User should be able to edit/create groups (book clubs) as well as add people from their friends list
-* Groups have a real time discussion pages
+- [ ] Groups have a real time discussion pages

 **Optional Nice-to-have Stories**

-* User sees app icon in home screen and styled bottom navigation view
+- [ ] User sees app icon in home screen and styled bottom navigation view
-* Style the feed to look like the real book club page
+- [ ] Style the feed to look like the real book club page
-* User/ Group Profiles
+- [ ] User/ Group Profiles
       - Allow the logged in user to add a profile photo
       - Display the profile photo with each post
       - Direct messaging support (direct 1 on 1)